 In about 1070 the abbey and its outbuildings were burnt again by Hereward the Wake and a force of Danes, who hauled off its treasure.
 After yet another fire in 1116 the abbey was rebuilt once more and much of this Norman cathedral, with an Early English west front of about 1210, survives today.
 Next year marks the 900th anniversary of its founding in 1118.

 Peterborough is thus one of the greatest medieval cathedrals, and arguably one of the most important 12th-century buildings, in England.
 Despite Cromwell’s soldiers’ vandalism in the civil war, its still remarkably intact.
-It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one contains an exemplary new visitor centre).
+It has many of the features of a showstopping cathedral: a Norman gatehouse, cloisters, a pretty (if small) close with fine limestone buildings (one of which contains an exemplary new visitor centre).

 Just two things are missing.
 Firstly, the cathedral has no tall spire or tower.
 Its squat central tower had to rebuilt in the 1880s to save the building from collapse; a detailed history of the cathedral reveals that plans to put a huge spire on top, recreating one that had collapsed in 1549, were considered but then dropped.
-There is an asymmetric tower and two small spires at the West End, but its real triumph is the rhythm of its three gothic arches, not its height.
-Unlike most other English cathedrals Peterborough does not look particularly impressive from a distance: any contribution to the skyline has been negated by postwar office blocks nearby.
+There is an asymmetric tower and two small spires at the West End, but the cathedral’s real triumph is the rhythm of its three gothic arches, not its height.
+Unlike most other English cathedrals Peterborough does not look particularly impressive from afar: any contribution to the skyline has been negated by postwar office blocks nearby.
 This is a cathedral to appreciate close up, not from a distance.

 The absence of a majestic spire, and the fact it became a cathedral a mere 500 years ago, can’t be the only reasons why Peterborough is so little-known and rarely visited (unlike so many cathedrals these days, there’s no admission charge).
 Something else is going on.
 Peterborough does not have the cachet of Winchester, York, Canterbury or Salisbury, even though its cathedral is just as important.
 It’s a cathedral city that outsiders pass by or through, or visit for purely practical purposes (like renewing a passport: Peterborough is one of only three English cities with a passport office), but rarely visit as tourists.